 About Narrative Generation

-After you generate a narrative, Vault updates the Narrative Preview field on the Case with a plain text preview of the narrative document.
+Upon narrative generation, Vault populates fields in the Narrative section of the Case.
+Vault populates the Narrative Preview field on the Case with a plain text preview of the narrative document.
 This preview shows how the narrative will be exported in generated regulatory reports, such as CIOMS I, FDA 3500A, and E2B.
-The Narrative Preview field can contain up to 32,000 characters.
-If the narrative includes a table, Vault replaces the table dividers with commas in the preview.
+This field can contain up to 32,000 characters.
+If the content includes a table, Vault replaces the table dividers with commas in the preview.
+If your Admin has configured blind protection on narrative documents, does not display any sensitive information.

 Rules Based Narratives

 When you run the Generate Narrative from Outline action on a Case, Vault generates a narrative based on Admin-defined outlines that include specific elements of a Case.
 These narratives are grammatically correct, logical, orderly, and complete, while requiring minimal editing.
 Your Admin can configure outline templates for different types of Cases and optionally for different locations and organizations.
 Depending on your Admin’s configuration, this action may run automatically when you create a Case or move a Case to a specific lifecycle state.
 If configured, you can manually run this action by selecting it from the All Actions menu of a Case.
-For more details, see Configure Rules Based Narratives.
+In Vaults using Veeva AI for Safety, the Narrative Agent may run automatically, or you can run it manually, depending on your Admin’s configuration.

-When the Generate Narrative from Outline action runs, Vault generates a narrative document based on your Admin’s configuration.
+When the Generate Narrative from Outline action runs, Vault generates a narrative document.
 Whenever you run the action on a Case that already has an associated narrative document, Vault re-renders and upversions the existing narrative document based on the applicable outline template.
 You can review any changes to follow-up statements on the Case Version Compare page.
 The upversioned narrative includes a summary of any changes to the Case between major versions, including updates to the following:

 - Patient details